-CHICKEN NUGGETS/TENDERS/STRIPS - Maybe - Homemade chicken nuggets, tenders, strips may be counted as a meat/meat alternate.
-Commercially-made chicken products must be 1) CN Labeled, or 2) have a product analysis sheet on file, or 3) must be supplemented and recorded on menus.
+CHICKEN NUGGETS/TENDERS/STRIPS - Perhaps - Homemade chicken nuggets, tenders, strips may be counted as a meat/meat alternate.
+Commercially-made chicken products must be 1) CN Labeled, or 2) have a product analysis sheet on file.

 CHILI SAUCE - No - Does not contain enough vegetable to be credited.